NJIB/Campaign-Sliders/README.md

-# MovieLog
+# Slider

-Simple app to log what movies we have watched

-Leverages SQL database to store the information and Charts2.js to illustrate data
+Leverages SQL database to store the information and Charts.js to illustrate data

 Start by typing npm start from VS Code, then going to localhost:8082 in your browser